 With all of the excitement of starting a new project, it’s so easy to jump straight into the work without holding enough planning meetings.
 Our number one recommendation for successfully communicating with your project manager is to take the time to get to know each other during the planning stage.
 The more time you spend together working out the finer details of the project, the better you’ll understand each other’s way of working and expectations.
 If you’ve outsourced the project, you probably feel like your work is done, but that’s when things start to go wrong very quickly.
 Don’t ever neglect to take the time to plan with your team, as this is the number one thing you need to do for a successful project.
 A plan helps to keep you all accountable, which is something that’s needed to form great relationships in any workplace.

 Communication with your project manager can make or break the success of your next project.
 By following these suggestions listed above, you can help avoid some of the common frustrations and communication breakdowns within this relationship.
 We encourage you to be open and honest when communicating throughout the project and don’t let any issues or frustrations build up for too long.
 When you plan together how you will communicate from the very start, you’ll find that you set the path for a great working relationship that will result in an excellent end product for your users and stakeholders.

-The BSPOKE Group has created software (and websites!) for a variety of businesses – some website examples can be viewed here and software examples here.
 Contact the folks at BSPOKE Software today, if a custom software system is what you are looking for!